Haleshot/Image_Processing/README.md

 are commonly used to enhance images and remove noise, while thresholding is used to binarize an image into black and white pixels based on a certain threshold value.

-The project will involve implementing these techniques using MATLAB and applying them to various test images to demonstrate their effectiveness in edge detection.
+The project will involve implementing these techniques and applying them to various test images to demonstrate their effectiveness in edge detection.
 The results will be analyzed and compared to determine the most effective approach for edge detection in different scenarios.
 The objectives of this project are to gain a deeper understanding of image processing techniques,